What is the harshest bit for a horse?

 The mouth of some horses will be more sensitive than others so it’s always better to use the ‘kindest’ bit you can.
 It’s always important to use the right bit and mouthpiece for the job, after all, you should never use a curb bit with a specialist mouthpiece such as a spade-shaped port as a correction bit.

-Read: Who eats horse meat in Canada?
+Read: Is horse meat banned in US?

 What kind of chains can I use to transport a horse?